 - Servicing Unit

 Many people are shocked to find that most air conditioning problems can be easily fixed and experienced technicians can source replacement parts for most systems, even older ones.
-Many older systems are actually easier to fix, as much like an old car, they have a simpler design with less components and features to cause failure.
-So just like a car a regular service on your system can increase the longevity.
+Many older systems are actually easier to fix, as much like an old car, they have a simpler design with fewer components and features to cause failure.
+So just like a car, regular service on your system can increase longevity.

 - Age of Unit